Foundry81/docker-compose/grist/README.md

 ## What This Stack Includes
 - `gristlabs/grist` application service
 - A persistent volume for application data at `./data:/persist`
+## Configuration Overview
-## Configuration Overview\n\nConfiguration is handled inline within the `docker-compose.yml` file.
+Configuration is handled inline within the `docker-compose.yml` file.
 An `.env` file is not used as there are no sensitive values or frequently customized parameters in this minimal setup.
 The web UI is intended to be accessed via a reverse proxy; the service itself is expected to remain within a trusted network boundary.
 ## Usage
 To start the Grist stack: